-Since I started traveling full-time, I never make an itinerary, but I do have a rough plan or schedule in what country I’ll be going next.
+Since I started traveling full-time, I never make an itinerary, but I do have a rough plan or schedule in which country I’ll be going next.
 Also, I have never recorded my everyday activities.
-I let myself explore wherever my feet will take me and discover the off-the-beaten-path or any adventures that will come my way.
+I let myself explore wherever my feet will take me and discover the off-the-beaten-path or any adventures that will come on my way.

 I usually stay in one place for a week or two, if not a month or so.
 When I arrive in a specific country or destination, I do some research, ask the hostel receptionist or even locals for recommendations of places to visit and foods to eat.
 If a free tour is available at the destination, I usually maximize it.
-By that, I get to meet a local, and experience a local life.
-I usually learned a thing or two about the place, straight from the local.
+By that, I get to meet a local, and experience local life.
+I often learned a thing or two about the place, straight from the local.